mweth/misc/README.md

-# misc
+# Wetherington Law Playground
 This is a repository of simple scripts and ideas.
+Presume zero support and very poor coding.
+And bad ideas.